sangwon-hyun/flowmix/README.md

-\texttt{flowmix}: Sparse mixture of regressions for flow cytometry data.
+flowmix: Sparse mixture of regressions for flow cytometry data.
 =============

 This package implements a sparse mixture of multivariate regressions model for